MuthuvelKuppusamy/shim-review/README.md

 *******************************************************************************
 ### Why are you unable to reuse shim from another distro that is already signed?
 *******************************************************************************
-We have custom code is shim to prefer the proxyOffer instead DhcpAck We have second stage boot loader, which talks to our server to get the work type and loads WinPE or SLES to do imaging and other tasks.
+We have custom code added in shim to prefer the proxyOffer instead of DhcpAck We have second stage boot loader, which talks to our server to get the work type and loads WinPE or SLES to do imaging and other tasks.

 *******************************************************************************